**Updated August 2021**

 - Informative presentation hosted by our marine naturalist

-- 4 hours at the outer reef pontoon
+- A few hours at an outer reef platform

-- Tropical buffet lunch including prawns, hot dishes, salads and tropical fruit
+- Tropical lunch including prawns, hot dishes, salads and tropical fruit

 - Guided coral viewing from our semi-submersible vessel and glass bottom boat